 Milk thistle (also known as St. Mary’s Thistle) is the herb that most people think of when it comes to looking after your liver.
 It’s used by herbalists to treat a wide range of chronic and acute liver and gallbladder conditions, including hepatitis, jaundice and cirrhosis.
+It has been used since antiquity for all maneer of digestive and liver complaints.
 The active ingredient contained in the plant is known as silymarin which has both an anti-inflammatory and antioxidant properties.
 Milk thistle increases the resilience of healthy liver cells and stimulates the repair of those damaged by drugs, alcohol or chemotherapy treatment.
 It has been known to prevent fatalities from mushroom poisoning if administered intravenously within 24 hours.

 Schisandra (Schisandra chinensis)